Yukon Flats Exploration

 Environmental Standards and Permitting Processes

-Alaska and the U.S. have the most stringent resource development environmental standards in the world, and development only occurs after rigorous permitting and studies that ensure minimal impact to the environment.
+Alaska and the U.S. have among the most stringent resource development environmental standards in the world, and development only occurs after rigorous permitting and studies that ensure minimal impact to the environment.
 Doyon remains engaged with local stakeholders – including the people of Birch Creek, the nearest community to the project – to ensure their questions are being directed to and answered by Hilcorp.

 Information regarding water usage:

-• Water withdrawal permitting also requires Hilcorp to coordinate with the Alaska Department of Fish and Game (ADFG) to obtain a Fish Habitat Permit (FHP).
+- Water withdrawal permitting also requires Hilcorp to coordinate with the Alaska Department of Fish and Game (ADFG) to obtain a Fish Habitat Permit (FHP).
 The purpose of this permit is to mitigate impacts on resident and anadromous fish species.

 Requested volumes are intentionally more than required for site operations, in case of unforeseen circumstances.
-Most importantly – in accordance with state and federal regulations – water used for operations, along with used mud and cuttings, will be stored in tanks on-site and then transported offsite for disposal.
+Most importantly – in accordance with state and federal regulations – water used for operations, along with used mud and cuttings, is stored in tanks on-site and then transported offsite for disposal.
 There is no discharge into Yukon Flats waterways.

 Doyon remains dedicated to responsible resource development, environmental stewardship, and open communication with our shareholders and communities.